I´m Henrik Blomgren. I have been active in this field during several decades now.

 I am deeply involved in this eco-system in practice, at the same time as I analyze it.
 This could be useful knowledge to have, when you judge what I write about.

 Over the years I have done education on all different levels, used many different forms and technologies, and in many different countries.
 I am also active on different digital platforms, like EdX, Coursera etc. I have done education with everything from highly influential business leaders to undergraduate students at “traditional schools” (What is actually a “school”?).

-Over the years I have also occupied different positions in the business system for education, for instance I have been head of an academic institution on university level, CEO of a commercial training company, head of program development at an NGO called The Royal Academy of Engineering Sciences (IVA) and an international management consultant utilizing new learning methods.
-I have even been a full-time student union leader once, responsible for a kinder-garden, as well as a politician in the field of education.
+I have occupied different positions in the business system for education.
+I have been head of an academic institution, CEO of a commercial training company and head of program development at an NGO called The Royal Academy of Engineering Sciences (IVA).
+I have also been an international management consultant utilizing new learning methods on big scale, like thousands of people all over the globe involved.
+I have been involved in several global consortium in this field, still is.
 During that road I have participated in huge amount of projects with the intent to manage, develop, deliver as well as analyze education.

 I deeply feel that learning, when at best, can be an unusually powerful tool.
 What could be more important, and cooler, than learning?
 And I seriously believe that digital tools can, and will, help us al to develop a far better educational system than the system we have at this moment.